-As Contributing Editor (Telugu Literature), he has so far presented four exhaustive features on Telugu Literature in Muse India.
+As Contributing Editor (Telugu Literature), he has so far presented five exhaustive features on Telugu Literature in Muse India.

 Atreya Sarma has a collection of English poems, Sunny Rain-n-Snow (Partridge 2016).
 It was among the three poetry collections shortlisted for the Cochin Litfest Poetry Prize 2019.